MegatronixOrientation/Virtual_megaAI/README.txt

-here python version 3.8.10 is used

-cvzone version 1.5.0 is used
+cvzone version 1.3.9 is used

-create a new virtual environment to install a different version of a library to be used..
+pip install cvzone==1.3.9

 libraries used
 opencv-python